pmeeny/CI-MS2-BicepMusicFanSite/README.md

 3 | The top score was not displaying the current value, once a quiz has been completed | The fix was to call getTopScore after setTopScore once 10 questions were complete
 4 | The top score is not displayed after 1st attempt results page | The fix was to  $("#top_score").show() to show the div 5 | After the mailing list mailing list modal closes the screen remains dark and the index isn't loading properly. |The fix was to add $("#mailingListModal").modal("hide"); when submit button is clicked
+6 | The dynamic about and quiz divs are not scaling properly on IE | The fix was to apply a more dynamic div:  https://stackoverflow.com/questions/4075440/dynamic-height-for-div/4075456 with a height: auto as IE doesn't support min-height

 <br>